 I am honored to be chosen as the recipient of this year's Summit of Excellence Award," said Don Serl.
 "Over nearly four decades of chasing summits, I experienced many beautiful, challenging, and alluring ridges, faces, and couloirs, mostly in remote and obscure places.
 These wonderful features, and the strong, competent partners with whom I adventured, also share the honour, as do my wife and family, without whose tolerance little of this would have happened."

-Norseman Outdoor Specialist and Yamnuska Mountain Adventures are pleased to join Banff Centre for Arts and Creativity in celebrating mountain life in Canada by sponsoring the 2017 Summit of Excellence Award:
+Norseman Outdoor Specialist and Yamnuska Mountain Adventures are pleased to support Banff Centre for Arts and Creativity in celebrating mountain life in Canada by sponsoring the 2018 Summit of Excellence Award:

 "We are honored to be a part of this community of incredible people who share our passion and long-term commitment to understanding, enjoying, and protecting our local mountains.
 It is our respect and love for the natural world that compels us to connect with it, as well as to educate and outfit others so they can experience its rewards while understanding the importance of the responsibility we all share in preserving it."

 - An individual or group of individuals is eligible to be nominated

 - An individual may not nominate him/herself